 To achieve a course award, passes in the four units listed above are required.

-HOMEWORK

-A homework exercise will be issued roughly once per week, which should take about 30 minutes.
-It is expected that research tasks will be completed at home.
+HOMEWORK Homework will be issued at appropriate times to support learning.
+Pupils may also be asked to complete tasks at home.
 Revision should also be done as required.

-CAREER INFORMATION

-- National 5 Chemistry

-- further study, employment and/or training

-COURSE: Chemistry FACULTY: Science

-LEVEL: National 5 DEPT: Chemistry

-RECOMMENDED ENTRY LEVELS

-Success at level 4 chemistry outcomes

-National 4 Chemistry - pass, or

-National 5 Physics or Biology, or recommendation from teacher

-COURSE DESCRIPTION

-Chemistry, the study of matter and its interactions, contributes essential knowledge and understanding across all aspects of our lives.
+CAREER INFORMATION - National 5 Chemistry, National 5 Lab Skills - Further study, employment and/or training COURSE: Chemistry FACULTY: Science LEVEL: National 5 DEPT: Chemistry RECOMMENDED ENTRY LEVELS Success at level 4 chemistry outcomes National 4 Chemistry - pass, or National 5 Physics or Biology, or recommendation from teacher COURSE DESCRIPTION Chemistry, the study of matter and its interactions, contributes essential knowledge and understanding across all aspects of our lives.
 Chemistry explains the links between the particulate nature of matter and the macroscopic properties of the world.
 Chemistry research and development is essential for the introduction of new products.
 The chemical industry is a major contributor to the economy of the country.

-The course is delivered through three topics:

-Chemical Changes and Structure - average rates of reaction, neutralisation reactions, balanced chemical equations, the mole, formulae, reaction quantities and the connection between bonding and chemical properties of materials.
+The course is delivered through three topics: Chemical Changes and Structure - average rates of reaction, neutralisation reactions, balanced chemical equations, the mole, formulae, reaction quantities and the connection between bonding and chemical properties of materials.
 Nature's Chemistry - physical and chemical properties of cycloalkanes, branched chain alkanes and alkenes, straight chain alcohols and carboxylic acids, chemical reactions and uses of these in everyday consumer products and comparison of energy from different fuels.
 Chemistry in Society - chemistry of materials, metals and their bonding, reactions and uses; connection between bonding in plastics, their physical properties and their uses; chemical reactions and processes used to manufacture fertilisers; use and effect of different types of nuclear radiation and chemical analysis techniques used for monitoring the environment.

-ASSESSMENT

-Course assessment will provide the basis for grading attainment in the course awards at levels A-D. The course is assessed externally and is comprised of the following two components:

-Component 1 - question paper.
+ASSESSMENT Course assessment will provide the basis for grading attainment in the course awards at levels A-D. The course is assessed externally and is comprised of the following two components: Component 1 - question paper.

 Component 2 - assignment.
 Researching, planning, experimenting, reporting and presenting skills are assessed during the assignment.

 HOMEWORK

-A homework exercise will be issued roughly once per week, which should take between 30 and 60 minutes.
-It is expected that research tasks will be completed at home.
-Revision should also be done weekly.
+Homework will be issued at appropriate times to support learning.
+Pupils may also be asked to complete tasks at home.
+Revision should also be done frequently.

 CAREER INFORMATION

 - Higher Chemistry

-- National 5 Biology, National 5 Physics
+- National 5 Biology, National 5 Physics, National 5 Lab Skills

 - Further study, employment or training

 - Education